sisIFU/Speed_Reading/README.md

 *"If we come to think reading is this secondary activity we do while doing other stuff, then we lose that deepest and most important kind of reading," said Nicholas Carr, author of 'The Shallows: What the Internet is Doing to Our Brains.'
 "The broader danger is that technology will give us the illusion that everything can be done while multitasking, including reading."*

+### Perspectives about Reading

+ Reading is a much more recent cultural invention, and it must be deliberately taught.
+ “understanding this complex skill means understanding something essential about being human.”
 ### List of Articles

 Most of the articles question Speed Reading and claimed that speed reading and comprehensive cannot be achieved at the same time: